danfuzz/samizdat/doc/language-guide/02-data.md

 Data Types
 ----------

-Samizdat has a small handful of atomic data types and a few compound data types.
-There are also a few special named constant values.
+Samizdat has a small handful of core data types, including a few atomic types and a few compound data types.
+Samizdat also predefines a few derived types, and it allows for any number of user-specified types.
+Finally, Samizdat defines a number of special named constant values.

-The examples in this section all use literal value for all parts of values, but it is worth noting that the language syntax allows arbitrary expressions anywhere where a literal value occurs in these examples.
+The examples in this section all use literal value syntax for all parts of values, but it is worth noting that the language syntax allows arbitrary expressions anywhere where a literal value occurs in these examples.

+### Core types

-### Int
+#### Int

 An `int` is a signed arbitrary-precision integer value, sometimes called a "bigint" or "BigInteger" (even though they aren't always actually